 Simply, therapies can get your qi flowing smoothly again, but if the conditions that gummed things up are left untreated, you can expect things to get gummed up again, too.

-To learn more about the specific relationships between teeth and organs – check out our Interactive Tooth Meridian Chart.
-While this chart cannot and should not be used to make any kind of diagnosis, it can give you a better appreciation of the relationships between your teeth and the rest of your body.
+To learn more about the specific relationships between teeth and organs – check out this Interactive Tooth Meridian Chart.
+While the chart cannot and should not be used to make any kind of diagnosis, it can give you a better appreciation of the relationships between your teeth and the rest of your body.
 (It will also give you the answer to the pop quiz given above!)